MatTetsu/Healthcare/README.md

 ## Credits
 - I have used stack overflow for help writing the code like the machine learning (https://stackoverflow.com/questions)
-- I have used ChatGPT and CoPilot to help me clean code that I was struggling to fix
+- I have used ChatGPT and CoPilot to help me fix code that I was struggling to fix
 - I have used he Code Institute LMS for the visualisations within the notebook
 - I have asked Neil Lenus, who is a personal friend, to help me work out how to shrink the dataset to a more manageable size
 - I have asked Emma and Neil (two staff memebers from Code Institute) for help as I had an issue pushing my commits up to github